f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/cicd-environment
 ```

-Run the initialiation script:
+Run the initialization script:

 ```bash
 ./init.sh
 ```

-## Build CI/CD Environment
+### 2. Build CI/CD Environment

-You can use the following command regardless of wherther you use Blueprint or not.
+You can run the following command to build CI/CD environment regardless of whether you use Blueprint or not:

-This cimmand will compose Docker for Jenkins, Git SCM, initializaes Jenkins with initial parameters for swager file build and deploy, initializes Git SCM with sources of app that will be built and deployed vis CI/CD.

 ```bash
 docker compose build
 ```

-Note that this can take some time.
+This command will compose Docker for Jenkins, Git SCM, initialize Jenkins with initial parameters for Swagger file to be built and deployed, initialize Git SCM with sources of app that will be built and deployed via CI/CD.

-NExt, run the following command to create Jenkins server and Git server:
+Next, run the following command to create Jenkins and Git servers:

 ```bash
 docker compose up
 ```

-## Add CM Creds to Jenkins
+## Add Central Manager Credentials to Jenkins

+Since we do not keep credentials for BIG-IP Next access, we will need to add those to Jenkins.

-In the blueprint installed earlier navigate to the **Ubuntu Jump Host (client/server)** and proceed to **Firefox**:
+In the Blueprint deployed earlier navigate to the **Ubuntu Jump Host (client/server)** and proceed to **Firefox**.
+If you are not using the UDF Blueprint, open your browser for the 9090 port on your Jumphost.

 ![alt text](./assets/open-firefox.png)

 In the opened Firefox tab go to http://10.1.1.4:9090.
-This will open Jenkins on Jumohost on 9090 port.
+This will open Jenkins on Jumphost on 9090 port.

-If you are not using the UDF Blueprint, open your browser for the 9090 port on your Jumphost.

-In the opened page enter **admin** for username and password.
+In the opened page enter **admin** for both username and password.

+![alt text](./assets/jenkins-login.png)

 You will see the created job.

-![alt text](./assets/jenkins-login.png)

-Since we do not keep credentials for BIG-IP Next access, navigate to **Manage Jenkins** > **Credentials**.
+Navigate to **Manage Jenkins** > **Credentials**.
 Click the **global** button.

 ![alt text](./assets/jenkins-creds.png)